gHashTag/plane-999/deploy/1-click/README.md

    - External Redis URL (optional - default empty)
    - AWS S3 Bucket (optional - to be configured only in case the user wants to use an S3 Bucket)

-1. Upgrade Plane using `plane-app --upgrade`.
-This will get the latest stable version of Plane files (docker-compose.yaml, .env, and docker images)
+1. Upgrade DAO 999 NFT using `plane-app --upgrade`.
+This will get the latest stable version of DAO 999 NFT files (docker-compose.yaml, .env, and docker images)

-1. Updating Plane App installer using `plane-app --update-installer` will update the `plane-app` utility.
+1. Updating DAO 999 NFT App installer using `plane-app --update-installer` will update the `plane-app` utility.

-1. Uninstall Plane using `plane-app --uninstall`.
-This will uninstall the Plane application from the server and all docker containers but do not remove the data stored in Postgres, Redis, and Minio.
+1. Uninstall DAO 999 NFT using `plane-app --uninstall`.
+This will uninstall the DAO 999 NFT application from the server and all docker containers but do not remove the data stored in Postgres, Redis, and Minio.

-1. Plane App can be reinstalled using `plane-app --install`.
+1. DAO 999 NFT App can be reinstalled using `plane-app --install`.

 <ins>Application Data is stored in the mentioned folders</ins>: